 Your team will be challenged physically as you live without running water or electricity, but you’ll also be challenged to grow spiritually, experiencing quiet and stillness in a place deeply connected to creation.
-Will you say yes to the adventure and challenge of a Coroma mission trip?
+Will you say yes to the adventure and challenge of a 2021 mission trip to Coroma, Costa Rica?

-Want to preview Coroma Mission Trips?
+Preview Costa Rica Mission Trips!
 Check out EM Vision Trips for team leaders.

 You will be working in the remote indigenous villages of the Bribri and Cabecar tribes in the interior jungles of Talamanca, Costa Rica.
 Your destination will only be accessible by boat, so you must be able to carry everything you need on your back.
 (After the boat landing, some destinations require hiking and others require a rugged bus ride.)